Fall Mountain Foliage

 Join this longtime Preston County tradition featuring Irish Road Bowling, carnival rides, food and more.
 The festival is named after the county’s resurgence following the Great Depression, when farmers grew buckwheat as an “insurance crop” due to its short growing season and good quality.
 In 1938, buckwheat was the focus of an end-of-harvest homecoming when farmers could finally relax.

-For more information about what to see & do in Preston County, visit the Preston County CVB.
+For more information about what to see & do in Preston County, go to Visit Mountaineer Country CVB..